 When you do need to grab a snack in the terminal, look for healthy options like trail mix or raw nuts.
 Not the most exciting, but the combo of fiber, protein and healthy fats will help keep you full until you can get a real meal.
 Ansari also recommends fiber-rich granola bars (look for versions with a short ingredient list and no added sugar) and protein-packed hummus and veggie snack packs.

-Before boarding a plane, she recommends getting a meal that’s high in carbohydrates, moderate in protein and easily-digestible fiber.
+Before boarding a plane, she recommends getting a meal that is high in carbohydrates, moderate in protein and easily-digestible fiber.
 A Greek yogurt parfait or egg sandwich are good options.
 “They are both high in protein, which will help you feel fuller.”
-If you’re traveling later in the day, pack a sandwich or wrap and throw it in your carry-on.
-If that isn’t an option, at least come to the airport prepared.
+If you are traveling later in the day, pack a sandwich or wrap and throw it in your carry-on.
+If that is not an option, at least come to the airport prepared.
 “Do a restaurant search of what is available at your terminal so you know what to expect,” she says.

 It is also important to hydrate before your flight.
 “While traveling, we are at risk of dehydration since there is very little moisture in the cabin of a plane and we can lose more water from our bodies,” says Ansari.
 It is kryptonite for travel — not getting enough water can leave you feeling dizzy, tired and confused.
 Once you are through security, grab a jumbo bottle of water — or even better, bring your own to refill — and start sipping.